-- During MPH students are able to meet with teachers and work on assignments, ask questions, form study groups, make up tests and assignments, etc. - Each teacher will have office hours during lunch on Monday, Tuesday, Thursday, and Friday. - Office hours will be for 20 minutes at the beginning of lunch, from 11:50-12:10. - It is mandatory for students who are receiving lower than a 65% in a class to attend a teacher's office hours for the week until the grade is above a 65%.
-If a student has more than one teacher who they need to see during office hours, the student will need to create a schedule that will allow the student to meet with one teacher each day, and still have a twenty-five minute lunch. - Students who do not attend mandatory MPH may be subject to administrative consequences.
+- During MPH students are able to meet with teachers and work on assignments, ask questions, form study groups, make up tests and assignments, etc. - Each teacher will have office hours during lunch on Monday, Tuesday, Thursday, and Friday. - Office hours will be for 20 minutes at the beginning of lunch, from 11:50-12:10pm. - It is mandatory for students who are receiving lower than a 65% in a class to attend a teacher's office hours for the week OR until the grade is above a 65%.
+If a student has more than one teacher who they need to see during office hours, they may follow the schedule below: - Monday MPH for struggling students in 1st or 2nd periods. - Tuesday MPH for struggling students in 3rd or 4th periods. - Thursday MPH for struggling students in 5th or 6th periods. - Friday Students should select a class they need more help in

+Students who do not attend mandatory MPH may be subject to administrative consequences.

-Lunch on Wednesdays will be structured a bit differently.
-Sports, clubs, and cohorts will be able to meet without interruption to office hours.
+- Lunch on Wednesdays will be structured a bit differently.
+Sports, clubs, and cohorts will be able to meet without interruption to office hours. - There is No MPH on Wednesday.